Stefan Radstrom Promoted to Complex General Manager at Al Habtoor City Hotel Collection

 Date

-(MENAFN- Massive Media ME) Massive Media: Al Habtoor City Hotel Collection has recently announced the promotion of Stefan Radstrom to Complex General Manager.
+(MENAFN- Massive media ME) Dubai, UAE, 15 January 2025, Massive Media: Al Habtoor City Hotel Collection has recently announced the promotion of Stefan Radstrom to Complex General Manager.
 An experienced hotelier, in his new role, Stefan will oversee the operations of the entire Al Habtoor City Hotel Collection, including Al Habtoor Palace, Hilton Dubai Al Habtoor City, and V Hotel Dubai, Curio Collection by Hilton.
 With a career spanning continents and a reputation for creating unforgettable guest experiences, Stefan is set to further elevate the collection’s brand values and help guide it towards achieving its long-term objectives.

 Nestled in the heart of Dubai, the Al Habtoor City Hotel Collection embodies luxury, style and exceptional hospitality.
 The destination offers three distinctive hotels, each with its own unique character, providing guests with world-class accommodations, dining experiences, and entertainment.
 From the palatial elegance of Al Habtoor Palace to the vibrant energy of V Hotel Dubai and the sophisticated charm of Hilton Dubai Al Habtoor City, the collection represents a diverse yet cohesive approach to luxury living.